mmthu0121/YTU_INT_SCARA_PRJ/README.md

 This is the group project of Object following SCARA Prototype with 2 DOF.

-Areas that we applied in this project are
+Areas that we will try to learn and apply in this project are
 1. Kinematics
 2. Machine Vision with USB Webcam + Raspberry Pi Camera
 3. Robotic Operating System (ROS)